Super Inday and the Golden Bibe (2010 film): Cast

+Reception

+Box office performance

+Super Inday and the Golden Bibe reportedly grossed ₱3.1 million at the Philippine box office within its first two days.

-Critical reaction
+Critical response

 Philippine Entertainment Portal complained that while Super Inday was still the same as in the original film, the character of the golden bibe had changed considerably.
 While calling the film "respectable" and "a genuine superhero movie" that doesn't try to be something else, they found it overlong and not saying anything of importance.
 In contrast Click The City called the movie "awful" claiming it unsuccessfully tried to appeal to everyone by cramming in far too much, and scoring it 1.5/5.